 This myth is not just a misunderstanding — it’s perpetuated by the wool industry.
 For example, some wool companies claim that sheep “need a trim from time to time,” playing into the false notion that humans are doing the hairy animals a favor by taking their wool.
 So no, sheep do not naturally need to be shorn.

 Humans are constantly breeding, raising (often on factory farms), shearing, and slaughtering sheep; once they no longer produce enough wool to be profitable, they are killed for their meat.
 Beyond the fact that sheep are slaughtered, the production of wool raises a few ethical questions.

-Livestock on large-scale farms (where the large majority of animal products come from) are often forced to live in crowded or diseased conditions where they are not given proper medical care; in fact, one in 20 sheep being raised as livestock die from cold, disease, injury, pregnancy issues, or starvation, as per Animal Aid.
+Livestock on large-scale farms (where the large majority of animal products come from) are often forced to live in crowded or diseased conditions where they are not given proper medical care.
 Additionally, it’s common practice for sheep farmers to inflict mulesing on sheep, which is when the tail and a large area of surrounding skin are sliced off, without anesthesia or painkillers.

 Additionally, the process of shearing is something that many of us imagine as a serene visit to the dog groomer — unfortunately, that is not the case.
 Wool shearers are often under pressure to get their job done as quickly as possible, which leads them to forcefully hold down the sheep and injure or burn them in the process with the electric combs — a process that values profit above animal welfare.

 Not to mention, farmers from the wool industry will often sell lambs (under 1 year of age) off as meat — so when you pay for wool clothing, you’re also paying for baby lambs to be slaughtered.

 The alternatives to wool are generally plant-based fabrics — so why contribute to the wool industry when you could just buy a cotton sweater instead?